<img src="https://ws.zoominfo.com/pixel/20BaaYt5U7vKWlVNoJuI" width="1" height="1" style="display: none;">

 In all actuality, “ABP” is basically what we all know ABM to be… good marketing.
 If you’re not using the expert voices and insights on your podcast to create personalized experiences in your marketing and sales material, you’re missing out.

-Microsites or landing pages
+Microsites or Landing Pages

 If you’re anything like us, you’re always interested in ways to create an engaging experience for your audience with the content you’re making.
 When it comes to podcasts, we reuse and repurpose them a lot to create different blogs, infographics, and even more podcasts.

-In fact, recently, we created a special narrative episode of The Casted Podcast for HubSpot’s INBOUND conference by pulling clips from several of our existing Season 4 episodes.
+In fact, we created a special narrative episode of The Casted Podcast for HubSpot’s INBOUND conference by pulling clips from several of our existing Season 4 episodes.

-When the episode was complete and it was getting ready to go live at the conference, we wanted a way to easily give listeners access to the full interviews they were hearing in the narrative episode.So, we created a landing page that included an embedded player with all of the episodes we used to create the episode, along with content pieces we created to complement the episode.
+When the episode was complete and it was getting ready to go live at the conference, we wanted a way to easily give listeners access to the full interviews they were hearing in the narrative episode.
+So, we created a landing page that included an embedded player with all of the episodes we used to create the episode, along with content pieces we created to complement the new piece of content.

 This was a great way for us to capture the new traffic that was coming to us from the INBOUND conference.
 We also now have a way to point people to this experience and give them more information about HOW we created this episode.